-

 Responsible Action Protocol

-The health and safety of members of the University community and their visitors are some of Wichita State University’s top priorities.
-The University recognizes a student’s concern for potential disciplinary action related to use or possession of alcohol, drugs, and/or other substances may hinder their actions in response to an emergency or medical situation.
-To alleviate those concerns and ensure that students and their visitors receive prompt, appropriate care, the University has adopted a Responsible Action Protocol.
+The University considers the health and safety of members of the University Community and its Visitors to be a top priority.
+The University recognizes a Student's concern for potential disciplinary action related to use or possession of alcohol, drugs, and/or other substances may hinder their actions in response to an emergency or medical situation.
+To alleviate those concerns and ensure that Students and their Visitors receive prompt, appropriate care, the University has adopted the following Responsible Action Protocol:

 - Students who seek emergency or medical assistance, including, but not limited to, a mental health crisis, medical emergency, or sexual assault, for themselves or others will not face disciplinary action for personal use of alcohol, drugs, or other substances.
 This protection is also extended to individuals who are directly involved in the incident.
-Student(s) will be required to complete any educational program or activity assigned by the Associate Dean or designee.
+Student(s) will be required to complete any educational program or activity assigned by the Director of Student Conduct and Community Standards or designee.
 This protocol does not provide protection for disciplinary action for other potential policy violations (e.g. damage and/or destruction of property, failure to comply, physical violence, sexual misconduct, etc.).

-- Student groups or student organizations who seek emergency or medical assistance, including, but not limited to, a mental health crisis, medical emergency, or sexual assault, for their members or guests will not face disciplinary actions for incidents involving alcohol, drugs, or other substances provided the group or organization followed the event and risk management procedures outlined in the Student Organization & Advisor Handbook.
-The group or organization will be required to complete any educational program or activity assigned by the Associate Dean or designee.
+- Student Groups or Student Organizations who seek emergency or medical assistance, including, but not limited to, a mental health crisis, medical emergency, or sexual assault, for their members or guests will not face disciplinary actions for incidents involving alcohol, drugs, or other substances provided the group or organization followed the event and risk management procedures outlined in the Student Organization & Advisor Handbook.
+The Student Group or Student Organization will be required to complete any educational program or activity assigned by the Director of Student Conduct and Community Standards or designee.
 This protocol does not protect against disciplinary action for other potential policy violations (e.g. damage and/or destruction of property, failure to comply, hazing, physical violence, sexual misconduct, etc.).

-- This protocol only provides amnesty from violations of WSU policy.
+- This protocol only provides amnesty from violations of University Policy.
 It does not grant amnesty for criminal, civil, or other legal consequences for violations of federal, state, or local laws or ordinances.

-- The Associate Dean or designee will determine eligibility for amnesty under the Responsible Action Protocol during the initial review or investigation.
+- The Director of Student conduct and Community Standards or designee will determine eligibility for amnesty under the Responsible Action Protocol during the initial review or investigation.

-In summary, a student who is under the influence of alcohol or drugs at the time of a mental health crisis, medical emergency, or sexual assault, should not be reluctant to seek assistance for that reason.
-When a reporting party, responding student, third-party reporter, or witness to an incident of a mental health crisis, medical emergency, or sexual assault, participates in a good faith report, Student Conduct & Community Standards will not pursue disciplinary violations related to the impermissible drug or alcohol use against any of the involved student(s).
+In summary, a Student who is under the influence of alcohol or drugs at the time of a mental health crisis, medical emergency, or sexual assault, should not be reluctant to seek assistance for that reason.
+When a reporting party, responding Student, third-party reporter, or Witness to an incident of a mental health crisis, medical emergency, or sexual assault, participates in a good faith report, SCCS will not pursue disciplinary violations related to the impermissible drug or alcohol use against any of the involved student(s).

 -